In the Walls of Eryx: Plot

-The story, written in first-person narrative is Lovecraft's first and only foray into science fiction, and depicts the life and death of a prospector on the planet Venus who, while working for a mining company, becomes trapped in an invisible maze.
+The story, written in first-person narrative, describes an incident in which a prospector, working on the planet Venus for a mining company, becomes trapped in an invisible maze.

+The story is mainly in the form of a report written by a prospector, Kenton J. Stanfield.
+A short segment at the end on the story is written by another character, who describes events following on from the earlier report.

-The story takes place in the future, when humanity has developed space travel and begun to explore Venus.
-There, they discover valuable crystal orbs that can be used as a source of electrical power, as well as a race of primitive lizardmen who guard the crystals fervently and who attack any humans who try to take them.
+The events depicted take place in the future, when humanity has developed space travel and begun to explore Venus.
+There, they discover valuable crystal orbs that can be used as a source of electrical power, as well as a race of primitive "man-lizards" who guard the crystals fervently and who attack any humans who try to take them.

-The narrator, Kenton J. Stanfield, is one of many explorers employed to collect the crystals.
-He is equipped with a breathing apparatus fueled by oxygen cubes (as Venus' atmosphere cannot sustain human life) and has a leather protective suit, as well as a "flame pistol" to use against lizardmen.
+The protagonist, Stanfield, is one of many explorers employed to collect the crystals.
+He is equipped with a breathing apparatus fueled by oxygen cubes (as Venus' atmosphere cannot sustain human life) and has a leather protective suit, as well as a "flame pistol" to use against man-lizards.

-While on a routine mission, the narrator encounters a bizarre structure: a maze whose walls are completely invisible, inside of which is a crystal of unusually large size.
-The prize is held by a dead prospector.
-The protagonist, feeling confident he can map out the maze, makes his way to the center after collecting the crystal in order to explore the structure.
-However, he soon discovers that he has misjudged the maze, and is unable to relocate the entrance point.
+While on a routine mission the narrator encounters a mysterious, invisible building, inside of which is the body of a dead prospector who is clutching an unusually large crystal.
+The protagonist enters the building and collects the crystal, discovering along the way that the interior has a number of walls and corridors.
+Out of curiosity he makes his way through the building to its central chamber, but soon discovers that he has underestimated the complexity of the structure, and struggles to make his way back to the entry point.
+Over the coming days the narrator realises that the structure is in fact an enormous maze that has been designed by the man-lizards to ensnare unwary prospectors.